SmartExpertInc/onyx-cutom/custom_extensions/ONEPAGER_NUMBERED_LISTS_AND_BOLD_TEXT_FIX.md

-# Onepager Numbered Lists and Bold Text Formatting Fix
+# Onepager Numbered Lists and Bold Text Formatting Fix - V2 Enhanced

-## Problem Statement
+## Updated Problem Statement

+**NEW ISSUE (V2)**: After initial fix, onepagers correctly used bold text, but **STILL had ZERO numbered lists**.
+The AI was ignoring numbered list instructions despite them being in the example and instructions.

-User reported two formatting issues with AI-generated onepagers:
+**Original Issue (V1)**: User reported two formatting issues with AI-generated onepagers:

 ### Issue 1: Numbered Lists Not Being Used
 **Problem**: The AI was creating inline numbered text within paragraphs like: